 An Edgy Relationship

 I got the 510 as a present from my other half for my birthday in May 2013.
-The main reason for choosing it over other GPS devices available was the promotional video below.
-This remains essentially my dream as to how/where/when road cycling should be for me*.
+The main reason for choosing it over other GPS devices available was a promotional video, which since seems to have been removed from YouTube.